 \subsection{Heavy quark transport in the soft-hard factorized approach}

-When propagating through a hot QCD plasma consisting of thermal gluons, a heavy quark ($Q$) undergoes scattering, which can be characterized as the two-body elementary processes, $Q~(P_{1})+g~(P_{2})\to Q~(P_{3})+g~(P_{4})$, where $P_{1}=(E_{1},\vec{p}_{1})$ and $P_{3}=(E_{3},\vec{p}_{3})$ are the four-momentum of the injected heavy quark before and after scattering. $P_{2}$ and $P_{4}$ are the ones for thermal gluon.
-The corresponding tree-level Feynman diagrams for the $t$-, $s$- and $u$-channels are presented in the panel-a, b, c of Fig.~\ref{fig:TwoBody_Diag}, respectively.
+When propagating through a hot SU(3) gluon plasma consisting of thermal gluons, a heavy quark ($Q$) undergoes scattering, which can be characterized as the two-body elementary processes, $Q~(P_{1})+g~(P_{2})\to Q~(P_{3})+g~(P_{4})$, where $P_{1}=(E_{1},\vec{p}_{1})$ and $P_{3}=(E_{3},\vec{p}_{3})$ are the four-momentum of the injected heavy quark before and after scattering. $P_{2}$ and $P_{4}$ are the ones for thermal gluon.
+The corresponding tree-level Feynman diagrams for the $t$-, $s$- and $u$ channels are presented in the panels a, b, c of Fig.~\ref{fig:TwoBody_Diag}, respectively.
 For each diagram in Fig.~\ref{fig:TwoBody_Diag}, the corresponding matrix elements at leading order in $g$ can be found in Refs.~\cite{Peng:2024zvf, Li:2021nim}, and the four-momentum transfer is $P^{\mu}_{1}-P^{\mu}_{3} = (\omega,~\vec{q}^{\;}) = (\omega,~\vec{q}_{T},~q_{L})$.
 The related Mandelstam invariants, $t$, $s$ and $u$, are defined accordingly.